KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 I met Django Fellow Sarah Boyce for the first time.
 We chatted about her work and DjangoCon Europe.
 Sarah recently gave an excellent talk about contributing to Django package.

-I connected Thibaud with myself, Nicole, and Peter to talk about DjangoCon US website improvements and conference sites.
+I connected Thibaud with myself, Nicole, and Peter to talk about DjangoCon US website improvements and using it for other conference sites.

 <!--
 After avidly following each other on social media,